sandylaker/saliency-metrics/README.md

 automatically triggered when running `git commit`.
 One can also manually trigger the hooks with `pre-commit run --all-files`.
 3. Install `torch`.
+4. Install the requirements for development: `pip install -r requirements.txt`.
-4. Install the package in editable mode `pip install -e .` .
+5. Install the package in editable mode `pip install -e .` .
-5. (Optional) Add custom directories in `.git/info/exclude` to make them ignored by git.
+6. (Optional) Add custom directories in `.git/info/exclude` to make them ignored by git.
 Note that some common directories like `.idea`, `.vscode` are already in the `.gitignore` file.

 ### Code linter, formatter, and unit tests